gavinrozzi/grwebsite/content/project/politicsoc.md

 +++

-I use this blog to cover politics and public affairs in the greater Ocean County, NJ region.
+Ocean County Politics is an independent news website that covers politics and public affairs in the greater Ocean County, NJ region.
 Ocean County Politics has become known for publishing in-depth accounts of county and municipal governmental activities and behind-the-scenes activities that influence the county's political climate.

+In addition to providing insightful commentary and news, the site also features reader contributed op-eds and letters to the editor.

+#### Learn more

 [Read Ocean County Politics here](https://politicsoc.com/)